saptarshibasu/aws-study/README.md

   * **Throughput Optimized HDD (ST1)** - Low cost HDD volume designed for **frequently accessed**, throughput intensive workloads.
 Good for big data and datawarehouses
   * **Cold HDD (SC1)** - Lowest cost HDD volume designed for **less frequently** accessed workloads.
 Good for file servers
   * **EBS Magnetic HDD (Standard)** - Previous generation HDD.
 For workloads where data is infrequently accessed
+* io1 can be provisioned from 100 IOPS up to 64,000 IOPS per volume on Nitro system instance families and up to 32,000 on other instance families.
+The maximum ratio of provisioned IOPS to requested volume size (in GiB) is 50:1.
+Therefore, with a 10 Gib volume, the maximum provisioned IOPS should be 500
 * **RAID 0**
   * Striping in multiple disk volumes
   * When I/O performance is more important than fault tolerance